aporlowski/pi-sdr/README.md

 Antennas vary in thier phyical properties, such as length and shape, to optimize reception of a specific section of radio spectrum.
 Length typically decreaes as frequency increases.

-The Nooelec bundle comes with three antennas, and we reccommend LM YN LTE 4G Omnidirectional Antenna for more portable 800 Mhz reception when compared to the cable and base setup that comes with the Nooelec.
+The Nooelec bundle comes with three antennas.

 The shorter fixed length antenna (~12cm) is for generic UHF, 300 MHz to 3 GHz.

 The longer fixed length antenna is optimized specifically for 433 Mhz which includes the ISM radio band.

 The variable length antenna can be tuned for a range of frequencies by varying its extended length.
 You can use various [calculators](http://www.csgnetwork.com/antennagenericfreqlencalc.html) do determine this.
-For example, to get a 1/4 wavelength antenna for 162.45 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~17.29 inches.
+For example, to get a 1/4 wavelength antenna for 162.5 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~17.28 inches.
 Whereas an 1/2 wavelenth for 858 Mhz P25 radio would be ~6.5 inches.

 Assuming reception is strong enough, you can likely use any of the three antennas for all instructions below, however, if you are having trouble getting a strong reception, then you can use this information to choose the correct antenna for your task.
 It is a good excercise to try different antennas to see how your reception changes.

 ## P25

-describe
+P25 is set of two-way radio standards designed to standardize radio networks and capabilities for use in public safety, public service and commercial applications.
+It provides a digital radio protocol that replace the analog radio networks previously used by these sectors.
+This allows it to support digital voice encoding, targeted messaging, texting, data, and encryption, and reduce bandwidth utilization increasing the ability to share radio specturm.

+It can be used to create large radio networks such as the statewide Indiana SAFE-T network that we will use in this tutorial.
+[This link](http://mattnik.andropov.org/files/System_Map_Feb_2020.pdf) shows a map of the Indiana network in 2020.
+In this network each county has typically one to five repeaters that enable near statewide coverage.
+These repeaters are connected with T1 lines, microwave radio, and other IP backhaul.
+This coverage combined with the talk-group and message directing capabiities of P25 allow greater coordination of public servants.
+For example, police and EMS who normally talk in separate groups, can reprogram thier radios on the fly to create a mutual channel when coordinating on an emergency event.
+In a disaster event, when emergency service personnel from many outside districts are called in to assit, they can quickly be integrated into the response due to thier interoperable radios.

+It is important to note for this tutorial that the Indiana P25 network is a trunked radio network.
+A trunked network includes a control channel and multiple voice channels.
+When a radio wants to send a message to a talk group it requests from the control channel a voice channel.
+After the voice channel is assigned, other radios programed to listen to that talkgroup will be automatically notified and tune to that channel to recieve the message.

+If you are interested in learning the details of P25 radio, I highly recommend you take [this free short class]((https://www.taitradioacademy.com/lessons/p25-standard/)) (1-3 hrs) by taitradioacademy.com.

+Further, if you are brand new to radio, you may be interested in this (introduction to radio)[https://www.taitradioacademy.com/lessons/introduction-to-radio-communications-principals/] class also offered by taitradioacademy.com.

 ## Software Defined Radio

-describe
+Historically radio has been implemented in hardware.
+This

 ## Setup